vncg/react-admin/docs/CreateEdit.md

 * [`submitOnEnter`](#submit-on-enter)
 * [`redirect`](#redirection-after-submission)
 * [`toolbar`](#toolbar)
 * `save`: The function invoked when the form is submitted.
-This is passed automatically by `react-admin` when the form component is used inside `Create` and `Edit` components.
+This is passed automatically by `vn-kooch-react-admin` when the form component is used inside `Create` and `Edit` components.
 * `saving`: A boolean indicating whether a save operation is ongoing.
-This is passed automatically by `react-admin` when the form component is used inside `Create` and `Edit` components.
+This is passed automatically by `vn-kooch-react-admin` when the form component is used inside `Create` and `Edit` components.
 * `form`: The name of the [`redux-form`](https://redux-form.com/7.4.2/docs/api/reduxform.md/#-code-form-string-code-required-).
 It defaults to `record-form` and should only be modified when using the `SimpleForm` outside of a `Create` or `Edit` component.

 ```jsx